 Acclaimed movie director and actress Nadine Labaki has been riding the wave of success of late.
-Having racked up countless awards and a coveted Oscar nomination, a first for a female Middle Eastern filmmaker, it seems there’s no stopping the Lebanese powerhouse, as Elsa Charabati reveals.
+Having racked up countless awards and a coveted Oscar nomination, a first for a female Middle Eastern filmmaker, it seems there’s no stopping the Lebanese powerhouse.

 What a moment – it was one of the best in my life!
 But what felt even better was when we were nominated for the official selection at the Cannes Film Festival.
 It was the first step towards the world of big movie directors.
 We worked so hard on this film and our team spent the last four years giving everything they had to it.

 And the most amazing part is that the actors and actresses in the movie are not professionals, correct?